Skip to main content

 ● Multiple system admin accounts (multiple privileged access roles) 40

-● Digital worker develops insights, but doesn’t take action on its insights 0
+● Digital worker develops insights, but does not act on these insights 0

 ● Digital worker develops insights and acts on the insights after human review 5

-● Digital worker develops insights and acts on the insights without human review or approval before the action is taken 10
+● Digital worker develops insights and acts on the insights without prior human review or approval 10

 1.3 Determine Adverse Impact Level

-The adverse impact level is the potential magnitude of harm a digital worker can cause the organization, assets, individuals, other organizations, and the United States’ economic and national security interests.
+The adverse impact level is the potential magnitude of harm a digital worker can cause to the organization, assets, individuals, other organizations, and U.S. economic and national security interests.
 Specific impacts include:

 The four adverse impact levels represent a different scale of harm a digital worker may cause.